Official Warhammer 40k 10th Edition Core Rules PDF download link, plus a quick overview of the core concepts and how the game plays.

 Visibility

-GW Core Concepts 5The visibility is pretty simple; if you can see some of the models, you can shoot at them.
+Visibility is model-to-model, and if you can see any part of a model in the target unit, you can shoot at it.

 10th Edition 40k Core Rules: Muster Your Army & Missions

-10th Edition 40k MissionsNothing too crazy to start, as 1,000 to 3,000-point games is pretty standard, but there will also be a Combat Patrol style game type as well.
+1,000 to 3,000-point games are pretty standard, but there will also be a Combat Patrol style game type as well.
 Just keep in mind when you build your army, you must pick a keyword faction for your entire army.

 You can also include more than one Epic Hero, just not more than one of each.
 Lastly, you pick who your Warlord is.